-The daily accounting and bookkeeping activities of hotels and motels are reviewed a hotel auditor, also known as a hotel night auditor because his job is traditionally performed at night.
+The daily accounting and bookkeeping activities of hotels and motels are reviewed by a hotel auditor, also known as a hotel night auditor because his job is traditionally performed at night.
 He could work anywhere from a small to a large company.
-A hotel auditor is typically employed full-time large hotels, while smaller hotels require him to work part-time.
+A hotel auditor is typically employed full-time by large hotels, while smaller hotels require him to work part-time.
 In some cases, he may also work the night shift as a front desk clerk.

 A person in this position is responsible for reviewing the previous day’s transactions and reconciling the related books and records.
-He can do these tasks hand or with the help of a computer.
+He can do these tasks by hand or with the help of a computer.
 For daily assessments, a large number of hotel auditors use a computerized property management system.
 This system, according to reports, calculates hotel daily transactions four times faster than manual methods.

 The position of hotel auditor generally necessitates excellent organizational skills.
 When it comes to calculating numbers for a variety of internal accounts at a hotel, having a keen eye for detail is a valuable asset.
 Multitasking skills are frequently required when an auditor is required to handle the front desk while auditing.